-Tomas Dickson, Senior Account Manager at Perceptive, has some insight into how business can improve their chances of a better NPS:
+Tomas Dickson, Director of CX at Perceptive, has some insight into how business can improve their chances of a better NPS:

 “In our experience, it is often the most simple things letting a business down.
 Pick up the phone faster, reduce wait times, and, in general, just communicate better,” he explains.